RayDeeUx/More-Level-Tags/about.md

 Adds <cl>even more</c> tags next to the level author's name in a level's info layer to symbolize a level's traits.

-Disclaimer: Due to various technical limitations, not all levels will recieve this treatment.
+Disclaimer: Due to various technical limitations, not all levels will receive this treatment.

 Tags and their meanings:
 - ![Ship icon](frame:portal_04_extra_2_001.png&scale:0.85) | Level uses legacy upside down ship physics